Disabilities and Special Needs

 - Disability information and resources: health information, clinical trials, research, books, videos and an "Ask a Librarian" feature if you can't find what they are looking for.

 (Office of Special Education Programs)

-- This center was formally known as the National Information Center for Children and Youth with Disabilities.
+- This center was formally known as the National Information Center for Children and Youth with Disabilities and the National Dissemination Center for Children with Disabilities.
 It is funded by the U.S. Department of Education.
 This site provides information about disabilities in children and youth, programs and services for disabled children, IDEA (federal special education law), No Child Left Behind requirements, and research-based information on effective practices for children with disabilities.

 - Parent Training and Resource Center